z3nth10n/OCR-tabber/README.md

 - Python 3.9+.
 - The Tesseract OCR engine and trained data files for the languages you plan to use.
 The CLI executable is auto-detected from common install locations (including `C:\Program Files\Tesseract-OCR`), or you can pass `--tesseract-cmd`.
-- Python dependencies: `pip install -r requirements.txt` (installs Pillow and pytesseract).
+- Python dependencies: `pip install -r requirements.txt` (installs Pillow, pytesseract, NumPy, and OpenCV).

 Place the `tessdata` directory (or a symbolic link to it) next to `ocr-tab.py`, or pass `--tessdata` to point to your installation.